MatchdayGuide

 Face Value

 Chobani Stadium (officially Chobani Stadium Fenerbahce Sukru Saracoglu Sports Complex) holds around 47,000 fans and Fenerbahce are one of Turkey's best-supported clubs.
-The biggest barrier for international visitors is the Passolig system, a mandatory fan identification card required to buy and use any match ticket in Turkey.
-Without a Passolig card, you cannot enter the stadium.
+The biggest barrier for international visitors is the Passo Taraftar system, a mandatory fan identification card required to buy and use any match ticket in Turkey.
+Without a Passo Taraftar card, you cannot enter the stadium.
 The ground is in the Kadikoy district on the Asian side of Istanbul, a different part of the city from Galatasaray and Besiktas on the European side.

-The Passolig card (this is your first step):
+The Passo Taraftar card (this is your first step):

-• Every person entering a Super Lig stadium in Turkey needs a Passolig card linked to their identity.
+• Every person entering a Super Lig stadium in Turkey needs a Passo Taraftar card linked to their identity.
 No exceptions, no workarounds

 • International visitors can apply online at passo.com.tr (available in English).
 You will need your passport details, a phone number, and a passport photo

-• For foreign nationals, the Passolig Wallet Prepaid Card is the only option.
+• For foreign nationals, the Passo Taraftar Wallet Prepaid Card is the only option.
 You can collect your physical card at the stadium ticket offices on matchday

 • The Passo app allows digital entry even before your physical card arrives, provided your account is active and your ticket is linked